 Education and Certification

-As a member for more than 25 years, Dr. Addy is engaged in various Computer Society efforts, primarily in the areas of systems and software engineering process standards and in student awards.
-As Chair of the IEEE P1012 Working Group beginning in 2018 and previoiusly as Secretary since 2007, he has been the editor for three versions of the standard on verification and validation.
+As a member for more than 30 years, Dr. Addy is engaged in various IEEE Computer Society and IEEE efforts, primarily in the areas of systems and software engineering process standards and in student awards.
+As Chair of the IEEE P1012 Working Group beginning in 2018 and previously as Secretary since 2007, he has been the editor for three versions of the standard on verification and validation.
 Dr. Addy became Chair of the CS Software and Systems Engineering Standards Committee (S2ESC), after serving for six years as an elected member.
-He has been a U.S. representative to ISO/IEC Joint Technical Committee 1 / Subcommittee 7 / Working Group 7 on Software and Systems Engineering Life Cycle Management.
-He chairs an annual cycle of the Richard E. Merwin Scholarship Award under the MGAB ARC, and is the CS alternate representative to the IEEE Systems Council.
+He has been chair of the IEEE CS Membership and Geographic Activities Awards and Recognition Committee since 2021.
+He has been a member of the IEEE Standards Association Standards Board or its committees since 2021.
 In each of these roles, he coordinates with colleagues from around the world with the goal of serving computing professionals.
 Dr. Addy was named as an inagural receipient of the IEEE CS Distinguished Contributor award in 2021.

 * The opinions on this site are mine and are not necessarily those of the IEEE Computer Society or the IEEE.

 * This site was last updated on 29 September 2023.